ALTIBASE/Documents/How to Use 3rd Party for Altibase/eng/Spring Data JPA User's Guide for Altibase.md

 #### 5. Check if the Class File is created

-When successfully compiled, the class file as follows is created under the current directory.
+When successfully compiled, the class files as follows are created under the current directory.

 ```bash
 ./org/hibernate/tool/schema/extract/internal/SequenceInformationExtractorAltibaseDatabaseImpl.class